Global Economic Impact of Climate Change: Study Reveals Trillions Lost, Especially in Poor Nations

 Indeed, the least developed countries bear the vast majority of the burden.
 They are exposed to an average GDP loss of 8.3%, weighted by population.
 Southeast Asia and Southern Africa are particularly affected, with losses of 14.1% and 11.2% respectively.

 Conversely, certain developed countries, particularly in Northern Europe, have seen their GDP increase.
-But this could soon be reversed, warns the study, which appears two days before the start of COP28, which brings together from November 30 to December 12 the signatory members of the United Nations framework convention on climate change.
+But this might soon be reversed, warns the study, which appears two days before the start of COP28, which brings together from November 30 to December 12 the signatory members of the United Nations framework convention on climate change.

 “Some of the northern European countries not only have less climate impact compared to the countries of the South, but also have certain advantages,” explains Julia Steinberger, professor of ecological economics at the University of Lausanne, in La Matinale de la RTS.
 “That is to say that in certain cases, they may have increased agricultural or forestry production or more demand on their industry which would make it possible to repair climate damage,” she continues.